jj-zhu/jj-zhu.github.io/file/phd_berlin_1.md

 - Transcripts for bachelor's and master's,

 to the email address [doc.berlin.wias@gmail.com](mailto:doc.berlin.wias@gmail.com), with subject containing [apply-phd-opt].
 The position will be open until filled.
-However, please submit your application with the above material before the end of July 30, 2021, for the fullest consideration.
+However, please submit an application as soon as possible to receive full consideration.

 Selected candidates will *later*